List of areas in the United States National Park System: National rivers and national wild and scenic rivers

 There are four national rivers (marked with an asterisk) and ten national wild and scenic rivers administered as distinct units of the National Park System.
 There are many more national wild and scenic rivers that run through other units.

 Former national rivers

 National reserves

 National reserves are partnerships between federal, state, and local authorities.
 Within the boundaries of the three national reserves are combinations of federal land (Park Service or National Wildlife Refuges), state parks and forests, local public lands, and private properties.
 Two national reserves are currently managed as official units.

 National parkways

 Ten roadways and surrounding scenic areas are managed by the NPS as parkways, four of which as official units and five as part of other units.

 National historic and scenic trails

 These National Park Service trails are part of the larger National Trails System.
-Only three of the trails are considered official units of the park system.
+Only six of the trails are considered official units of the park system.